AanshOjha/Flask-Photo-Album-App/readme.md

 should be done.
 Otherwise use global variables or other options.

+### ⚠️ **Warning**
+Don't know why but Flask-MySQLdb module does not installs in VM without virtual environment.
+Take care!
+This has taken my hours of sleep 🥲

 ## Hosting in Ubuntu VM
 1. Git clone this repository.